xiaomingfuckeasylife/all-in-blockchain/blockchain102.md

     return &ProofOfWork{b,target}
 }
 ```

-> i use a proofOfwork struct to hold the block and its target , the target is used to compare the computed hash value. the target is calculated by left shift 1 to a certain number.
+> prepare the computated data which will be used to compare to the target hash value . if the data is valid the data will be used to calculate current block hash.
 ```go
 func (pow *ProofOfWork) prepareData(nonce int) []byte{